phalcon-orphanage/docs/en/url.md

 );
 ```

-<a name='generating-uri'></a>
 ## Generating URIs
-If you are using the [Router](/4.0/en/routing) with its default behavior, your application is able to match routes based on the following pattern:
+If you are using the [Router](routing) with its default behavior, your application is able to match routes based on the following pattern:

-<h5 class='alert alert-info' markdown='1'>/:controller/:action/:params </h5>
+> /:controller/:action/:params
+{: .alert .alert-info }

 Accordingly it is easy to create routes that satisfy that pattern (or any other pattern defined in the router) passing a string to the method `get`: